Hello Everyone and Welcome Back to Great Chow!

 I have been working very hard to bring you an EPIC episode of the greatest Instant Pot Pressure Cooker Pulled Pork recipe that you may ever have!
 In this episode, I show you from beginning to end how to make the most amazing Pulled Pork in the Instant Pot Pressure Cooker.
 I have also worked very hard on capturing on video amazing suggestions on how to maximize our deliciousness for our pork!

 In this episode:

 - We use 4-5lb of Boston Butt (Pork Shoulder).
 Feel free to use a boneless Boston Butt.

-- A delicious universal Rub that everyone is sure to love and it adds deliciousness to our braising liquid (Chicken broth and Rub).
+- A delicious universal Rub is created that everyone is sure to love and it adds deliciousness to our braising liquid (Chicken broth and Rub).

-- I show you how to butcher and trim the pork in preparation.
+- Demo on how to butcher and trim the pork in preparation.
 Please note: You can always use a boneless Boston Butt.